davidgun1000/Code-for-Posterior-probabilities-of-Lorenz-and-stochastic-dominance-/README.md

 The main code is main_prog.m.
 The main code will generate the posterior probabilities of Lorenz and stochastic dominance.
 Please read the paper for more information.

 The user needs to supply their own data.
+You need two years of income data with their sampling weights.